reduxjs/redux-toolkit/docs/tutorials/quick-start.md

 :::tip What You'll Learn

-- How to set up and use Redux Toolkit
+- How to set up and use Redux Toolkit with React-Redux

 :::